1. Blog

 At an ideal body condition, your dog will have an “hourglass” figure with a visible tuck at their waist (behind the last rib) and an abdominal tuck on their underside (where the stomach arches toward the hips), with no noticeable fat covering his ribs.
 Overweight and obese dogs have sagging stomachs, thick waists, and a layer of fat covering their ribs.

-If you prefer to rely on cold, hard numbers, you can look for a weight chart specific to your dog’s breed and compare your dog’s weight to the ideal weight range for the breed.
+If you prefer to rely on cold, hard numbers, look for a weight chart specific to your dog’s breed.
+Compare your dog’s weight to the ideal weight range for the breed.
 These charts can be a good guideline.
 But Dr. Wilson suggests having your dog evaluated by a veterinarian to determine your dog’s health goals such as ideal weight.

 “Yes, there are guidelines for certain breeds, however, we still need to treat them all as individuals,” Dr. Wilson adds.